fpenim/SMOGE/README.md

 language or object-oriented programming (OOP) implementing the [Gillespie’s algorithm](http://www.sciencedirect.com/science/article/pii/0021999176900413).

-This project was developed during my Master Thesis work in Bioinformatics at Univesity of Lisbon and the dissertation ca be found [here](http://hdl.handle.net/10451/15849).
+This project was developed during my Master Thesis work in Bioinformatics at **Univesity of Lisbon** and the dissertation ca be found [here](http://hdl.handle.net/10451/15849).

+## License
+This project is licensed under //TODO